Jubilee Nunnallee 6/1/2019

 - Occasionalism: a theological tenet that believes causal events to not occur naturally but are consummated by a supreme deity (God) via creation and conservation.

 Berkeley coined the term “esse est percipi – to be is to be perceived”; which has become a kind of motto for idealist theoreticians.
 This motto hints to the underlining presupposition that all qualities attributed to objects are part of the spirit or sense qualities.
 Thus, hardness is the sensing of a resistance rather than its mass density D, and heaviness is a sensation of muscular effort rather than its pound or force lbf (Duignan n.d.).
 A major criticism of Berkeley’s theory was how objects manifest and demanifest themselves in accordance with our experience and perception of them.
 In an essay entitled De Motu, Berkeley attempts to justify that all objects are a product of God’s mind as he is the ultimate perceiver.
-Borrowing from occasionalist theory, objects would retain its physical properties as eternally being perceived by an omniscient and omnipresent deity (conservationism).
-Just as any theory immaterialism faced harsh criticism.
-Being harshly lambasted by academics and even some of Berkeley’s contemporaries.
+Borrowing from occasionalist rhetoric, objects would retain its physical properties as eternally being perceived by an omniscient and omnipresent deity (conservationism).
+As a theory immaterialism has been criticized roundly by academics and even some of Berkeley’s contemporaries.
 Dr. Samuel Johnson is said to have held strong opposition to Berkeley’s theory.
 In his biography he is quoted as saying “I have refuted it thusly, while kicking a rock”, (Boswell 1791).
 The kicking of the rock is a metaphor for how objects react and interact with its environment.
 So, I see something in my environment and I interact with it then I expect it to behave according to its fundamental properties and the basic laws of physics.
-Our perception of casual interactions and direct perception of objects around us would later become the foundation of naturalism/realism.
-In the case of realism we can argue why idealism is problematic by simply attacking it at its foundation.
-This is true because it is self contradictory to claim that reality is a product of a mind.
-This is because idealism rests on an ‘is’ statement.
+Our sense qualities and direct perception of objects around us would later become the principle of naive realism, (philosophical).
+But in terms of realism we can grasp why idealism is problematic by simply attacking it at its foundation.
+Because it is self contradictory to claim that reality is a product of a mind.
+This is because idealism rests on an Is statement.
 A description of something based in reality (a mind) so it already presupposes realism.
 To presume that all things are ontologically continent on a mind would infer that the mind is a fixed entity grounded in reality.
 Before we could begin to doubt our interpretation of reality we must axiomatically assume the very real existence of the object we are inferring from.
 This axiom is repeated in Cartesian philosophy ipsissima verba: “cogito ergo sum,” “I reflect therefore I am.”
 To use a turn of phrase if one wanted to dismiss subjective idealism outright one may simply tug at this loose thread and the whole theory comes undone.

 As a naive realist, not to be confused with psychological naive realism, I don’t adhere to any idealistic theory.
 I fully accept the universal adage that everything is made of some kind of substance and material stuff.
 I would also agree that not all idealism can be easily dismissed.
 Take the argument for the intentional theory of perception & objective idealism.
 The intentional theory of perception would note that some instances of reality are mere fantasy, phantoms, and illusory perceptions.
 For instance, a pencil in a glass of water would show it as bent which is due to the refraction of light.
 With this anomaly our direct perception can turn out to be unreliable.
 This principle is closely related to the concept of naive realism (psychology) in which a persons beliefs tend towards a bias that reality is as it is directly perceived.
 You may recall the famous analogy known as the Gettier problem by the American philosopher Edmund Gettier Is Justified True Belief Knowledge, (1963).
 In this short essay Gettier asks the reader to imagine two potential employee’s interviewing for the same job.
 One hiree knows that the person who will get the job has ten coins in their pocket.
 But he observes ten coins in the pocket of the other potential employee.
 Armed with this verification he justifiably assumes that his conclusion must also be true, that he will not get the job.
 But to his astonishment he does get hired not knowing that he also had ten coins in his pocket.
 This analogy was fabricated to refute the long standing principle of justified true belief (JTB).
 Because it describes a possible situation in which a belief was verified with evidence which justified his conclusion.
 But in the end his conclusion was still wrong.
 I prefer the example of the earth orbiting the sun (heliocenterism).
 Because we generally accept this anomaly as truth, as it is what we have directly observed.
 But as it turns out the sun and earth revolve around the barycentre which is at the center of our solar system.
 The sun just happens to be near there but this obviously changes with its orbit.
 So you could argue that the earth is not actually revolving around the sun, but that both the sun and earth revolve around the barycentre.
 The barycentre can also be defined as being between two orbiting bodies of mass, like the moon and earth.
 I want to avoid getting too scientific with this example because I am not qualified to speak on astronomy.
 The point is to say that when we focus on our observation of anomalies we tend to believe what we directly perceive.
 This would not necessarily be an argument for immaterialism but it does show that relying too heavily on direct-perceptual knowledge can be problematic in some instances.